pepstock-org/Charba-Wiki/docs/extensions/Annotation.md

 ### Box scriptable options

-Some options also accept a callback which is called at runtime and that takes the context as unique argument, see [here](#scriptable-context) the details, which is representing contextual information and chart instance.
+Some options also accept a callback which is called at runtime and that takes the context as single argument, see [here](#scriptable-context) the details, which is representing contextual information and chart instance.

 ```java
 // creates a plugin options